open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 The authentication package implements a central service to handle the current user's session.

+## Authentication plugins

+The authentication package cannot be used on its own: it requires a service providing `authentication.AuthPlugin` to be present in the application.
+The plugin must implement the actual authentication flow.

+See [below](#implementing-an-authentication-plugin) for how to implement an authentication plugin.

+TODO(future release): Packages implementing authentication plugins, e.g. `authentication-keycloak`?

 ## Use cases

 ### Retrieving the current authentication state